-The use, transfer, storage, and shipment of gaseous tritium at or near atmospheric pressure has a long history in the DOE complex and has been safely used for over thirty years.
-Gaseous tritium at or near atmospheric pressure occupies 22.414 L/mole at 0° C, and approximately 24.2 L/mole at room temperature, and requires approved packages for shipment in either Type A or B quantities.
+The use, transfer, storage, and shipment of gaseous tritium at or near atmospheric pressure have been safely used for over fifty years in the DOE complex.
+Gaseous tritium at or near atmospheric pressure occupies 22.414 L/mole at 0°C, and approximately 24.2 L/mole at room temperature, and requires approved packages for shipment in either Type A or B quantities.
 If the containers are not properly designed or if they are damaged, the gas can leak from the container into the environment.

 Gaseous tritium at ambient pressure is easily handled by most gas handling systems and is a good source for general-purpose use.
 At low pressure and temperature, the tritium does not penetrate deeply into the container wall.
 Helium and tritium embrittlement of the container wall is not a significant issue at low pressures even after several years of exposure.
-As tritium decays, the pressure in the container increases (see Figure 2-2) due to the generation of the monatomic gas 3He.
+As tritium decays, the pressure in the container increase (see Figure 2-2) due to the generation of the monatomic gas 3He.
 This pressure increase, at most, would only be double the initial pressure.
-This factor should be considered during the initial design of the vessel so it does not become an issue.
+This factor has to accounted for during the initial design of the vessel so it does not become an issue later.